chris284891/TriviaGame/README.md

 - CSS 3

 # Instructions
 Click radio buttons next to answers then hit submit before timer runs out.
 Then a score will display with correct, incorrect, unanswered, and time taken.
+IF TIME RUNS OUT AND ALERT POPS UP CLICK "Ok" TO BRING UP END SCREEN.

 # How to Edit
 - Click on green button that says "Clone or download"